 Searching and Exporting

 In your Contacts Advanced Search you can search:

-These fields can also be exported using 'custom export' functionality.
+These fields can also be exported using the Custom Export functionality.
 These fields will not show if AMLD5 compliance is switched off in Core preferences.